Wayne Shaw (linebacker)

 Wayne Shaw (born 1939) is a retired outside linebacker who played twelve seasons for the Saskatchewan Roughriders of the Canadian Football League.

+He is the brother of former Canadian football linebacker Cliff Shaw.

-Early days
+Early life

 Educated at Athol Murray College of Notre Dame, Shaw played football for The Notre Dame Hounds and Saskatoon Hilltops before joining the Roughriders in 1961.

-Roughrider
+Professional career

 Wayne Shaw was a 6-time Western Division all-star player at the linebacker position.
 Shaw helped the Roughriders win the 54th Grey Cup of 1966 by a score of 29-14.
 He also played in the 55th Grey Cup of 1967 and the 57th Grey Cup of 1969, losses to the Hamilton Tiger-Cats and Ottawa Rough Riders.

 Post-football

 After his football career, Shaw ran a retail store in Winnipeg, Manitoba for 10 years.
 He returned to Saskatchewan where he owned and operated a bookstore in Saskatoon up to his retirement in 2009, at which time he donated thousands of books to the Athol Murray College of Notre Dame.